wp-plugins/thecartpress/readme.txt

 * Flat rate shipping per item
 * Free Shipping
 * Table rates for weight and destination
+* TPV Plugins, POS terminal plugins
-* Extend it with TheCartPress plugin capabilities and develop your own
+** Make your own plugin easily, develop your own
+** Or you request our professional services.
+Request a quote to TheCartPress Team

 = Payment Offering =

 * Ability to specify allowed payment countries per method
 * Saved Credit Card method for offline payments.
 * Bank Transfer
-* Cash On delivery, reemboursement
+* Cash On delivery
 * PayPal
+* Authorize.net
 * TPV Plugins.
-Make your own plugin easily
-* Extend it with TheCartPress plugin capabilities and develop your own
+** Make your own plugin easily, develop your own
+** Or you request our professional services.
+Request a quote to TheCartPress Team

 = Customer Accounts Offering =